A Trusted Friend in a Complicated World

 Rob Crandall/Shutterstock

-The flag that inspired 1814’s “The Star-Spangled Banner” had 15 stripes and 15 stars.
+The American flag that inspired 1814’s “The Star-Spangled Banner” had 15 stripes and 15 stars.
 Which two states had joined the original 13?

 A. Vermont and Kentucky